Arkansas Scholarships

 For example, the Academic Challenge Scholarship is offered by the ADHE.
 It is for eligible Arkansas students at approved Arkansas schools.
 To qualify, you must be a high school senior or current college student.
 You must also have at least a 2.5 GPA and ACT score of 19.
 Scholarship funds come from the lottery.
 Award amounts range from $1,000 to $5,000.
 If you’re a recipient that follows the terms, the award may renew for up to four years.

-10 Scholarships in Arkansas Available in 2021
+10 Scholarships in Arkansas Available in 2024

 Use our scholarship search to find Arkansas college scholarships for your college education.
 Make sure to check eligibility requirements and submit your scholarship application before the deadline.
-It might be worth earning awards like these than borrowing student loans.
+It might be worth earning awards like these rather than borrowing student loans.

 1. Arkansas Health Education Grant Program (ARHEG)